-- Every state has different telehealth regulations – you can look at the state practice acts here:.
+- Every state has different telehealth regulations.
+Here’s a good resource listed by state.
 Most states you can treat from anywhere, but you need to be licensed in the state where your patients are.

 - Telehealth typically has 30 minute sessions because it’s all one on one, versus 55-60 minute in office visits, 45 minute evaluations.

 - Coverage and reimbursements are different – but many states have parity.
 This means coverage and/or reimbursement is the same as if the patient were being seen in office.